-Some of the world’s most unique and incredible wildlife thrive on the coasts and isles of Ecuador and in the surrounding waters.
+Some of the world’s most incredible wildlife thrive on the coasts and isles of Ecuador and in the surrounding waters.
 Of course, the main attraction is the Galapagos Islands, but there is still plenty to do and see here if you don’t have the budget or time to visit this hot spot.
-Isla de la Plata, also known as the Poor Man’s Galapagos, is by no means as incredible as the Galapagos Islands, but a visit here will allow you to see some of the unique wildlife that inhabit the area.
+Isla de la Plata, also known as the Poor Man’s Galapagos, is by no means as incredible as the Galapagos Islands.
+But, a visit here will allow you to see some of the unique wildlife that inhabit the area.
 There are many Isla de la Plata tour options that can provide a great experience in a simple day trip.

 About Isla de la Plata